 Day 7 … Saturday, 8 August 2015

-If the other day was like forever, today is forever.
+If Day 2 was like forever, today IS forever.

-Walked a total 26.4km, not the longest, but having to climb 400m to O’Cebreiro, another 100m steep ascent to Alto do Poio, and finally a 5km steep descent to Triacastela, I was calling it a day more than once.
+Walked 26km, not the longest but definitely the hardest so far.
+Uphill 5km to O’Cebreiro, a steep ascent to Alto do Poio and finally a 5km steep descent to Triacastela, I was calling it a day more than once.

-At Triacastela, I couldn’t find any available beds but my new Italian friend managed to find a room for five in a family home and so I spent the night with her and her three friends, we’ll spend the night together.
+At Triacastela, I couldn’t find any available beds but my new Italian friend managed to find a room for five in a family home and so I spent the night with her and her three friends.

-And I suppose it’s one goal to the next till we reach Santiago, or wherever we want to achieve in life.
+Suppose it’s one goal to the next till we reach Santiago, or wherever we want to achieve in life.
 It’s not the legs but all in the head that brings us to where we want.